ksclarke/solr-iso639-filter/src/site/markdown/index.md

 The filter gives you a nice, human-friendly, way to facet on the language codes in your metadata.
 It doesn't actually change the values in the stored field (if the field's data is stored), but just adds an English text version of the ISO-639 code to the index.

-The idea for this project came from <a href="https://github.com/ruebot">Nick Ruest</a> (<a href="https://twitter.com/ruebot">@ruebot</a>).
+The idea for this project came from <a href="https://github.com/ruebot">Nick Ruest</a>.
 He mentioned the idea in the #islandora IRC channel, and I thought it sounded like a good idea, so I implemented it.
 It seems like a pretty easy win for folks working with Solr and metadata that uses ISO-639 codes.

 ### Getting Started